-Figure 4.9 legend:
+Figure 4.9 caption:

+- 1. Axial clearance

+- 2.Shaft

-1. Axial clearance 2.
-Shaft 3.
-Bearing shell
+- 3. Bearing shell

 Generators equipped with sleeve bearings must operate with direct coupling to the driving machine or by means of a gear box.
 This kind of bearing does not allow belt drive.